igaantonik/bug-hunter/README.md

 # 🐞 Bug Hunter

-Bug Hunter is an interactive web application for practicing **code-review skills**.
-Users review predefined source files, mark suspicious lines, and classify issues from a built-in catalogue.
-The app checks the answers and gives immediate feedback.
-Admins can create new tasks and assign them to groups.
+Bug Hunter is an interactive web application designed to help users improve their Code Review skills.
+Users can analyze predefined code files, highlight suspected issues, and assign error types from a predefined list.
+The system automatically evaluates the selections and provides feedback.
+The application supports skill development through hands-on practice, while administrators can add and manage tasks for different user groups.

 ## Running the whole app with Docker Compose